sebastianmenze/APLOSE-IMR/frontend/public/content/oceansound/awrproject.md

-# Listening to the Antarctic Ocean: Tracking Whales in Krill Fishing Waters
+# Listening to the Southern Ocean: Monitoring marine mammals and Antarctic krill fishery interaction

 ![Description of image](/images/finvessel.png)